Cool-Tea/sjson/README.md

 # sjson

-A simple JSON library written in C, designed to be lighter than cJSON while providing a straightforward API for JSON manipulation.
+A simple and light weight JSON library written in C, designed to provide a straightforward API for JSON manipulation.

 ## Features